alexbienermd/alexbienermd.github.io/_posts/2020-04-09-COVID-19-for-patients.markdown

   <h4>Information about COVID-19 vaccines</h4>
   <ul>
-    <li><p>Coronavirus vaccines and boosters are here, and they are very safe effective.<br>
+    <li><p>Please see below for links that may answer questions you have about COVID-19 vaccines and booster shots.<br>
-I urge all my patients to take them whether or not you have had coronavirus, and I invite any questions you may have.<br>
+I urge all my patients to <em>take them whether or not you have had coronavirus</em>, and I invite any questions you may have.<br>
-Those of my patients who have been told to purchase Epi-Pens for allergic reactions should talk to me first.<br><a href="https://www.alexbienermd.com/#contact">(Click here to contact me.)</a></p></li>
+Those of my patients who have been told to purchase Epi-Pens for allergic reactions should talk to me first.<br><a href="https://www.alexbienermd.com/#contact">→ Click here to contact me. ←</a></p></li>
     <li><a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/booster-shot.html">Information from the CDC about <em>booster shots</em> for the COVID-19 vaccine</a></li>
     <li><a href="https://www.cdc.gov/coronavirus/2019-ncov/vaccines/index.html">Information from the CDC about COVID-19 vaccines</a></li>
     <li><a href="https://www.rivervalenj.org/380/COVID-19-Coronavirus-Information">Information from the Township of River Vale to its residents about the coronavirus</a></li>